giggls/osml10n/README.md

 * Have a transcription daemon written in Python
 * Implement a library written in Lua language which can be plugged into the Lua tag transformation script of osm2pgsql

-* ``cc_transcript_via_daemon.sql`` is a drop-in replacement for the legacy code which uses the daemon for transcription instead of stored procedures.
+As an Alternative ``cc_transcript_via_daemon.sql`` can be used as drop-in replacement for the legacy code which uses the daemon for transcription instead of stored procedures.
 The main benefit of using this function is Cantonese transcription support.

-If you have an idea for an even better approach feel free to open an issue here.
+If you have an idea for an even better approach than this one feel free to open an issue here.

 ## Installation of the transcription-daemon